century-arcade/xd/README.md

   * `xdfile.py` has a simple parser for .xd files with example code that answers some simple queries, like "what is the most used grid in this .zip of .xd files?"

   * `puz2xd.py` will convert Across-Lite .puz format to .xd.
-Scripts to convert other formats would be welcome.
+Scripts to convert other formats are also in `src/`.

 ## Full Example